affinitydb/doc/ChaosDB cpp.md

 </pre>

 Usually, the root node of an expression is passed to `IStmt::addCondition`.
-Internally, mvStore compiles the expression into a representation optimized for execution (`IExpr`).
+Internally, ChaosDB compiles the expression into a representation optimized for execution (`IExpr`).
 The methods of `IExprTree` are rarely used.

 _Note: When freeing an expression tree composed of multiple sub-trees, `destroy` should only be